lukechilds/create-test-server/README.md

 A simple interface for creating a preconfigured express instance listening for both HTTP and HTTPS traffic.

-A self signed certificate is automatically generated for SSL.
-An associated CA certificate is also returned for you to validate against.
+Ports are chosen at random for HTTP/HTTPS.
+A self signed certificate is automatically generated, along with an associated CA certificate for you to validate against.

 ## Install